geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-30/meeting-transcript.md

 - **[Company Update](#geohot-000000)**: TinyBox v2s are shipping and will be caught up this week, the AMD contract is signed, and the company successfully debunked the AI startup "etched".
 - **[Scheduler Kernel Ops Stuff](#geohot-000409)**: After studying Halide, Geohot plans to simplify the optimization space by removing concepts like `keep_dims` and `full_shape`, and fixing fusion by generating new ranges for each reduce.
-- **[Tests with UOP and Kernel Dataset](#chenyu-001246)**: The team agreed to delete brittle tests with hardcoded UOPs and plans to put the generation of the kernel dataset into CI for easier access.
+- **[Tests with UOp and Kernel Dataset](#chenyu-001246)**: The team agreed to delete brittle tests with hardcoded UOps and plans to put the generation of the kernel dataset into CI for easier access.
 - **[MLPerf LLaMA 405b](#chenyu-001416)**: The 8B model is hitting a memory bottleneck with a long context length; the next steps are to improve memory visualization and implement sharding to get it working on multiple GPUs.
 - **[Viz Tooling](#qazalin-002123)**: A memory graph tool has been merged to visualize memory allocation, which will be enhanced to trace buffers back to the kernel graph to help debug high memory usage.
 - **[Drivers](#nimlgen-002646)**: The driver for the NVIDIA 4090 is merged and working, with ongoing work to improve performance by implementing huge pages; future work will focus on optimizing performance for the MI300X.